wyliedavid1984/WorkoutApp/README.md

 I use the MVC model to put together this project. using the following Javascript technologies

+### Mongodb

+This was the application that we use to store our data, it is a noSql data base.

 ### JQuery

 I used jquery to help grab the data that the user input.
 It also gets other elements on the page, so that they can be manipulated.
 Each function that created has a corresponding route on the backend to help with the manipulation of the data being selected by the jQuery.